 Biology, Ph.D.

-The student will be required to present his or their work at local or national professional meetings and may also be expected to seek external funding to support the research project.
+Students will be required to present their work at local or national professional meetings and may also be expected to seek external funding to support the research project.
 Ideally, a student's research will result in publication in peer-reviewed scientific journals.

 Curriculum Overview